 - Pipe apple purée inside the ring and level.
 Ad a full layer of frosting over the top (see video for demo) and level.
 Repeat until you have assembled the cake.

 - Pipe or smooth a thin layer of frosting (crumb coating) over the entire cake.
 Use a palette knife to smooth the top of the cake letting the buttercream spread over the edges.

 - Use a side scraper to smooth the buttercream on the sides of the cake – using a turntable will make this easier.
 Freeze the cake for 30 minutes.

 - Prepare the toffee sauce.
 Put the butter and sugar in a small saucepan and whisk together over medium heat until the butter is completely melted and sugar has dissolved.

 - Add the cream (take care as the toffee might sputter), vanilla and salt and boil for one minute.
 Leave to cool slightly.

-- Apple another layer of frosting to cover the cake.
+- Add another layer of frosting to cover the cake.
 Use a serrated side scraper to smooth the frosting (or a plain one for a smooth finish).

 - Carefully drizzle some toffee sauce around the perimeter of the cake so that it drizzles down the sides.

 - Top with a toffee apple or pipe any remaining frosting over the top of the cake to decorate.
 Add a few chopped nuts around the base of the cake to decorate (optional).